 Gregory P. Isaacs

-Top Rated Criminal Defense Attorney in Knoxville, TN
+Top rated Criminal Defense attorney in Knoxville, TennesseeThe Isaacs Law Firm

 Gregory (Greg) P. Isaacs, graduated from The University of Tennessee College of Law in 1988.
 Mr. Isaacs founded The Isaacs Law Firm in 1993.
 The Isaacs Law Firm has maintained the highest professional ratings and levels of recognition by his peers, and most importantly his clients.